 - Guillaume Gilles

 I mention Robert Michel a couple times above as one of the legendary, old-time producers.
 You could say that he forms a kind of Cornas holy trinity with Noel Verset and Auguste Clape.
-Thierry Allemand learned the region from Michel.
+Thierry Allemand learned how to make wines in the region from Michel.
 So did Guillaume Gilles.
 In fact, Guillaume even uses Michel’s historic cellar to make wine, and leases Michel’s primo vines in Chaillot!
 He makes wines in the same traditional style as a Juge or a Lionnet, but manages to achieve the elegance and purity of Verset.
 In other words, I think Gilles is pretty special.
-I thought I was the only one who knew that, until I noticed how sharply cut our allocations had become in the last couple of years.
+I thought I was the only one who knew that, until I noticed how sharply our allocations had been cut in the last couple of years.
 Oh well.

 - Vincent Paris